 - Businesses using our Licence Management service will not be able to accept two group A documents as they have in the past.
 They will need to follow the document requirements outlined below.

-What identity documents will we ask for?
+What identity documents do we ask for?

-We will ask applicants to present one 'Group A' document and two 'Group B' documents in support of their application.
+We ask applicants to present one 'Group A' document and two 'Group B' documents in support of their application.
 At least one of the documents must show their date of birth and any address shown on these documents must match the address they gave us in their application.

 The documents must be originals, not copies, so applicants should plan ahead as they may need to contact banks, utility companies, or local authorities in order to get these.